X-Hax/SonicAdventureBlenderIO/documentation/docs/guides/event_editing.md

 ## Exporting
 Once all is done, you can hit [export](../ui/toolbar/tools/export.md#export-sa2-event) from any scene belonging to the root scene, or from the root scene itself.

-Make sure to directly export the files to your mods event folder (`path/to/your/mod/gd_PC/event`) so that the texture archive gets correctly formated (if you do export it).
+Make sure to directly export the files to your mods event folder (`path/to/your/mod/gd_PC/event`) so that the texture archive gets correctly formatted (if you do export it).